-For further details specific to this Fund, please refer to the sections of this prospectus entitled 'Investment Objective' and 'Investment Policy', 'SFDR' and also the product page for the Fund, which can be found by typing the name of the Fund into the search bar on the iShares website: www.iShares.com es this financial product have a sustainable invest tment objective? eans an investment in economic activity that ntributes to an • Ves ● ◯ ✔ No vironmental or social jective, provided that e investment does not inificantly harm any vironmental or social jective and that the vestee companies follow It will make a minimum of sustainable investments with an environmental objective: % in economic activities that qualify as environmentally sustainable under the It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments od governance actices. e EU Taxonomy is a ssification system laid EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy vn in Regulation I) 2020/852, ablishing a list of vironmentally tainable economic ivities.
-That Regulation with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy es not lay down a list socially sustainable with a social objective nomic activities. tainable investments h an environmental It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will no make any sustainable investments with an envir objective mig with the Taxonomy or
+For further details specific to this Fund, please refer to the sections of this prospectus entitled 'Investment Objective' and 'Investment Policy', 'SFDR' and also the product page for the Fund, which can be found by typing the name of the Fund into the search bar on the iShares website: www.iShares.com es this financial product have a sustainable invest tment objective? eans an investment in economic activity that entributes to an • Ves ● ◯ ✔ No vironmental or social jective, provided that e investment does not inificantly harm any vironmental or social jective and that the vestee companies follow It will make a minimum of sustainable investments with an environmental objective: % in economic activities that qualify as environmentally sustainable under the It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments od governance actices. e EU Taxonomy is a ssification system laid EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy vn in Regulation 1) 2020/852, ablishing a list of rironmentally tainable economic ivities.
+That Regulation with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy es not lay down a list socially sustainable with a social objective nomic activities. tainable investments It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will no make any sustainable investments